tinko26/ao/docs/api/src/ao_sys_xc32_pic32_can/ao_can.h.md

 typedef struct ao_can_bus_t ao_can_bus_t;
 ```

-This type represents the data provided to the application, when being notified of bus errors.
+Represents the data provided to the application, when being notified of bus errors.

 ## `ao_can_bus_state_t`